 Put numbers in a bag or hat - children pick a number out and say it.

-Make numbered road signs for children to drive their toy car past.
+Make numbered road signs for children to drive their toy cars past.

 Write numbers on tiny pieces of paper and screw them up into a ball.
 Children can pick one using tweezers, open out and read the number with a magnifying glass.

 Make numbers using feathers.
 Arrange the feathers in the shape of a numeral on card and stick them down.
 Ask your child to trace over each number with a finger.

 Write numbers on paper plates - children attach the correct number of pegs to each one.
-For example, if the plate has a number 5 written on it, they would clip 5 pegs around outside.
+For example, if the plate has a number 5 written on it, they will clip 5 pegs around outside.

-Check out these engaging downloadable number games and activities!
+Check out these engaging downloadable games and activities!